avfaulkner/book-page-estimator/README.md

 ## Files

-- App.tsx: UI (React) for file upload, form fields, PDF download
+- App.tsx: UI (React) for top-level component.

-- estimatePages.ts: Page estimation logic with font scaling
+- estimatePages.ts: Page estimation logic with font scaling.

 - generateCoverPDF.js: Netlify serverless function for combining images and creating book cover with spine text into a downloadable PDF

+- CoverContext.tsx: to store and share state between components.

+- PageEstimator.tsx: handles word count, trim size, and page count

+- CoverEditor.tsx: handles input fields for cover details and uploads

+- CanvasPreview.tsx: handles rendering and dragging logic for the canvas

 ## Steps to deploy to Netlify from GitHub using Netlify CLI